The green hills of Earth part 1

 Apparent planetodetic longitude and latitude of the center of the target disc (Earth) seen by the OBSERVER at print-

-In other words, it’s where the centre of the Earth is, as seen by the observer form the moon.
+In other words, it’s where the centre of the Earth is, as seen by the observer from the moon.
 It has nothing to do with the position of the Earth in the lunar sky, other than the fact that it’s obviously influenced by lunar libration.
 So when he goes into step 6:

 He’s using entirely the wrong values.
 Unless, of course, the ObsSub Lon and ObsSubLat are not the values he’s talking about, in which case when he says “you will see output lines like”, you need to tell us where to find the options to show us -